AndresGR00/responsive-web-apple/README.md

-#README file for the apple´s responsive web proyect
+#README file for the apple´s responsive web project